bcowell/median-primes/README.md

 # median-primes
+Given an upper limit of n.
+Return an array of the median prime numbers of the set of prime numbers less than n.

+Uses Sieve of Eratosthenes algorithm [wikipedia page](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes)

+# How does it look?

+# Getting Started
 - Frontend React/Redux (bootstrapped with Create-React-App)
 - Backend Node/Express (babel to transpile ES6/7)

-# TODO
-- Bump nodejs versions for server

-# How does it look?

-# Getting Started
 You must install both the client and server before you can run them.

 ## `yarn` or `yarn install`